 While motorcycle operators certainly enjoy greater freedom on the road, it can come with a high price in the event of an accident.
-According to the National Highway Traffic Safety Administration, as many as 92,000 motorcycle riders were injured in 2014.
+According to the National Highway Traffic Safety Administration, motorcyclists suffered 82,686 injuries in crashes in 2021 alone.
 Though was a welcome decrease from previous years, the threat of a crash remains a possibility for many motorcyclists.
 Knowing what to do in advance can help you make the right choices should the need arise.

 Possible Motorcycle Injuries